 WAIVERS FROM USER FEES: Sponsors of minor use and minor species drug development projects are eligible to apply for waivers from user fees.
 Although OMUMS determines whether a particular intended use in a major species constitutes a minor use, the waiver request itself is handled by ONADE, not OMUMS.

-COMPLIANCE POLICY GUIDE (CPG) FOR EXTRA-LABEL USE OF MEDICATED FEEDS FOR MINOR SPECIES: This guide directs FDA field personnel to make the use of medicated feeds for minor species a low enforcement priority under the stated conditions.
+COMPLIANCE POLICY GUIDE (CPG) FOR EXTRA-LABEL USE OF MEDICATED FEEDS FOR MINOR SPECIES: This guide (CPG 615.115) directs FDA field personnel to make the use of medicated feeds for minor species a low enforcement priority under the stated conditions.
 Extra-label use of medicated feeds is illegal.
 This guide does not make extra-label use legal or allow unapproved medicated feeds to be promoted or marketed for these uses.
 It simply makes it less likely that action will be taken against veterinarians and producers who use medicated feeds approved for use in other species for therapeutic purposes in minor species under the conditions stated in the CPG.
-Such feeds are to be formulated and labeled in accordance with their approved uses.

 OUTSIDE PROGRAMS: There are other government programs that support research directed toward drug approval for minor species.
 OMUMS works closely with these groups.
 Links to the websites for some of these are provided on this page under “Resources for You.”
 You may also find useful links on CVM’s Aquaculture page.